- Installed all communications systems for ATS

 New York City Transit Authority, part of the Metropolitan Transit Authority

 New York, New York

 L.K.
 Comstock installed the communications systems for train control and dispatch functions for the Automatic Train Supervision (ATS) project.

 The ATS projects centralized into one Rail Control Center (RCC) the Interborough Rapid Transit (IRT) dispatch and train control functions.
 These operations previously took place in 23 master towers and dispatch offices spread across the city.

+L.K.
 Comstock installed the microprocessor-controlled field code units, fiber-optic equipment and cable, architectural finishes and all data work in the three-story RCC building in Manhattan.
 It also installed wayside automatic vehicle identification (AVI) units on both the subway and elevated structure.